FortuneM118/quebit-challenge/README.md

 Counting zones are strategically placed to count the different turning movements at the intersection.
 Each row in this table represents a vehicle that was counted.
 The `detectorZone` column indicate the zone number where the vehicle was counted and the `time` column can be used to get the timestamp for when the count was made.
 Note that the counts of all 4 cameras are combined in this one table.

-There are 12 turning movements we want to track:
 The counting zones (red boxes in the above figures) are strategically placed to count the different turning movements at the intersection.
 There are 12 turning movements we want to track:

 ```